 Why Early Leak Detection Matters

-Ignoring small leaks can lead to big headaches.
 In Lubbock’s hot summers and sudden storms, a tiny hole can grow into a major issue overnight.
-Water can seep into insulation, weaken the roof’s structure, and even create a breeding ground for mold.
+Water seeps into insulation, weakens the structure underneath, and creates a breeding ground for mold.

 Finding leaks early means:

-Taking action now protects your investment and avoids more serious damage down the road.
+Acting now protects your investment and avoids far more serious damage down the road.
+If a problem is already showing, our commercial roof repairs team can step in before it spreads.

 1. Watch for Subtle Signs Inside the Building

-• Discolored ceiling tiles: Look for brownish stains, especially around lights or vents.
+- Discolored ceiling tiles: Brownish stains, especially around lights or vents.

-• Peeling paint or wallpaper: Water getting behind walls can cause bubbling or flaking.
+- Peeling paint or wallpaper: Water behind a wall causes bubbling or flaking.

-• Uneven indoor temperatures: Wet insulation can’t do its job properly, causing hot or cold spots.
+- Uneven indoor temperatures: Wet insulation cannot do its job, so you get hot or cold spots.

-If you notice any of these signs in your Lubbock business, it’s smart to investigate further right away.
+If you notice any of these inside your building, it is smart to investigate right away.

 2. Inspect Roof Penetrations and Flashing Carefully